codevence/fair-wizard-guide/docs/applications/admin-center/import/users.rst

 Users Import
 ************

-As an admin we can import users using provided template.
+Users with the :ref:`Manage Users<roles>` role permission can import users using provided template.
 The template has five columns: email, firstName, lastName, affiliation and role.
 Once it is filled with data, we can import it back to the FAIR Wizard to populate it with users.

 .. figure:: users/users.png
     :width: 528